lnikol00/Fast-food-E-commerce-Shop/README.md

 ### `npm install` or `npm i`

-The command npm install is used in Node.js and JavaScript development to install the dependencies listed in a project's package.json file.
+The command is used in Node.js and JavaScript development to install the dependencies listed in a project's package.json file.

 Adding .env file: